simonneutert/simonneutert.github.io/posts/2026-05-26-opencloud-caddy-home-network.md

 ## OpenCloud Settings ##
-# The opencloud container image.
+# The OpenCloud container image.
 # For production releases: "opencloudeu/opencloud"
 # For rolling releases:    "opencloudeu/opencloud-rolling"
 # Defaults to production if not set otherwise